aappleton8/OpPermissions/README.md

  - /opset config set useuuids &lt;true|false&gt; - Set whether the plugin should use usernames or UUIDs
  - /opset config set updateonplayerjoins &lt;true|false&gt; - Specify if the plugin should check user information each time the user joins
  - /opset config set onlyautoupdateonline &lt;true|false&gt; - Specify whether the plugin should only automatcally update information for online players or all players (choosing 'false' for all players may perform operations on incorrect or non-existent players)
- - /opset config updateplayeruuids - Make the plugin update UUIDs or usernames in the config file to the correct format (depending on the 'onlyautoupdateonline' field)
+ - /opset config verifylist - Update the ops list to convert between UUIDs and playernames, depending on the 'useuuids' config field and the 'onlyautoupdateonline' config field (this conversion will also happen when the 'useuuids' field is set)
  - /opset list - List the list
  - /opset check &lt;playername&gt; - Check if someone is on the list
  - /oplist - List all the ops on the server, depending on the given permissions